Override Intune GRS: Trigger IME to Retry Failed Win32 App Deployment

-This blog post explains how you can overcome the GRS restriction which limits IME to wait for 24 hours before it can further process a Win32 App deployment after 3 consecutive failed attempts.
+GRS restriction limits IME to waiting 24 hours after 3 consecutive failed attempts before it can further process a Win32 App deployment.

-Intune Management Extension (IME) a.k.a Intune Sidecar is instrumental in deploying Win32 apps and PowerShell scripts on the managed Windows 10 endpoints.
+Intune Management Extension (IME), a.k.a.
+Intune Sidecar, is instrumental in deploying Win32 apps and PowerShell scripts on managed Windows 10 endpoints.

-While processing a Win32 app deployment, the IME agent on the endpoint is hardcoded to do 3 execution retries separated by a time gap of 5 mins, to get the app deployed on the endpoint.
+While processing a Win32 app deployment, the IME agent on the endpoint is hardcoded to do three execution retries separated by a time gap of 5 minutes to get the app deployed on the endpoint.

 As such, while validating IME logs, you would see IME enters the Execution phase with a marked retry count.

-It is during the execution phase that IME creates the installer process to perform the app install using the install command with which the app was configured.
+IME creates the installer process during the execution phase to perform the app install using the install command with which the app was configured.
 If the app install succeeds in the subsequent attempt, it’s good.

-However, if the app fails to install in all the 3 attempts, GRS (Global Reevaluation Scheme) kicks in which makes IME to ignore the app for further retries, for the next 24 hours since the last failed attempt.
+However, if the app fails to install in all the 3 attempts, GRS (Global Reevaluation Scheme) kicks in, which makes IME ignore the app for further retries for the next 24 hours since the last failed attempt.

-Even if you make any changes to the app in the Intune portal (like consider making a delta change to force Intune to redeploy, or, changing the detection/install/uninstall parameters) to try to fix the deployment issue, IME will continue to ignore the app for further execution till it is in GRS and will again process the app (again 3 execution attempts) only once GRS expires.
+Even if you make any changes to the app in the Intune portal (like considering making a delta change to force Intune to redeploy or changing the detection/install/uninstall parameters) to try to fix the deployment issue, IME will continue to ignore the app for further execution until it is in GRS and will again process the app (again, 3 execution attempts) only once GRS expires.

-You can well understand that when you are actively working on app packages to test deployment success, waiting for 24 hours is not an ideal scenario.
-Thus if you find yourself in such a position…
+You can understand that waiting 24 hours is not ideal when actively working on app packages to test deployment success; thus, if you find yourself in such a position, what will you do to override the IME GRS Restriction?

 • From the IME log, note the app ID that is currently being skipped due to GRS and head straight to Windows Registry (Regedit).\